jhegemann/OpenCapsule/README.md

 ```
 EXPERIMENT_DENSITY (100.0 ..
 900.0)
 ```
-density difference between inner and outer phase in kg/m^3.
+Density difference between inner and outer phase in kg/m^3.
 ```
 EXPERIMENT_CAPDIAMETER (0.0005 ..
 0.002)
 ```
-outer diameter of the used needle in m.
+Outer diameter of the used needle in m.

 ### 3) Numerical thresholds/constants
 Normally, OpenCapsule should run smoothly with it's default